The 4 Best Breakfast Cereals

 Oatmeal allows you to tackle the day full of energy, thanks to the vitamins it provides.
-Plus, since it is rich it fiber, it helps with intestinal movements and keeps you full.
+Plus, since it is rich in fiber, it helps with bowel movements and keeps you full.
+When people think of breakfast cereals, they only thing they usually think of is corn flakes and sugared cereals.
+In this article we’ll be showing you there’s a whole lot more.

 Cereals are an indispensable part of your diet.
 So, why not include them in your daily breakfast plans?
 They’re great!
 Some people prefer to avoid them because they think they have too many calories or too much sugar.
 So, is it true that cereals cause us to gain weight?